-Laura Ferguson is an Assistant Professor at the Institute for Global Health and Associate Director of the Program on Global Health & Human Rights at the Keck School of Medicine.
+Laura Ferguson is an Associate Professor of Population and Public Health Sciences at the Keck School of Medicine.
+She is the Director of the Program on Global Health & Human Rights and the Director of Research at the Institute on Inequalities in Global Health.
 She is also on the faculty of USC Dornsife's Spatial Sciences Institute.
 Dr. Ferguson earned her MSc in Population and International Health from the Harvard School of Public Health and her PhD from the London School of Hygiene and Tropical Medicine.
 Her work focuses on understanding and addressing health system and societal factors affecting health, and developing the evidence base of how attention to human rights can improve health outcomes.

 Dr. Ferguson has spent extended periods of time in low-income countries, primarily in sub-Saharan Africa, collaborating with local partners to design and manage research and programs to tackle a broad range of issues including HIV/AIDS, sexual and reproductive health, and child health.

 Dr. Ferguson serves on a range of expert advisory groups to the World Health Organization and UNAIDS.
-She is also adjunct faculty at AMREF International University in Nairobi, Kenya and an Associate Editor for Reproductive Health Matters.
+She is also an Associate Editor for Sexual and Reproductive Health Matters.